 - Macross has this in the form of "Reaction" and "Dimension/Fold" weapons.

 - Super Dimension Fortress Macross: Not only are the devices extremely effective in almost every time they're deployed, but the Zentradi are astounded that humans have the technology to make "Reaction Weapons".

-- In both Macross 7 and Macross Frontier, Reaction Weapons are seen as very much "last resort" weapons that are only deployed when it becomes clear that the enemy they're fighting is dangerous enough to warrant such countermeasures.
+- In both Macross 7, Macross Zero and Macross Frontier, Reaction Weapons are seen as very much "last resort" weapons that are only deployed when it becomes clear that the enemy they're fighting is dangerous enough to warrant such countermeasures.

-- Subverted in the novels of Robotech, where Nukes are part of a set of weapons labeled as "Conventional Weapons" and does little to hurt them.
-Instead, alien-enhanced "Reflex Missiles," are used instead.
+- Subverted in the novels of Robotech, where Nukes are part of a set of weapons labeled as "Conventional Weapons" and do little to hurt the enemy.
+Alien-enhanced "Reflex Missiles" are used instead.

 - Used repeatedly in multiple Gundam series, notable for not only avoiding the Nuclear Weapons Taboo but portraying nukes as dangerous and powerful weapons, but not evil incarnate.

 - The Universal Century timeline has prodigious use of nukes.

 - The Back Story of the One Year War features the One Week Battle that opened the conflict, where nuclear weapons are used by The Federation in a partially-successful attempt to stop a Colony Drop, and then used by both sides during a major fleet battle not long after.
 The carnage resulting from both of these occasions causes both sides to sign the Antarctic Treaty, banning the use of nukes and chemical weapons (so, naturally, both sides start work on solar-powered death rays instead... those aren't nuclear, and thus are not banned under treaty).